-3 Tips for Staying Healthy as You Return to Your WorkplaceJune 1, 2020 - Katie McCallum
+5 Tips for Staying Healthy as You Return to Your WorkplaceFeb.
+23, 2022 - Katie McCallum

-Here are three tips for staying healthy while working in an office during the COVID-19 pandemic.
+Here are five tips for staying healthy while working in an office during the ongoing COVID-19 pandemic:

-The most likely way for COVID-19 to spread is from person-to-person — primarily between people who come into close contact with one another.
-This means that social distancing is just as important now as it was when the COVID-19 pandemic began.
+The most likely way for COVID-19 to spread is from person-to-person — primarily between people who come into close contact with one another (Related: Social Distancing: How Far Is 6 Feet, Anyway?).
+And keep in mind, an infected individual can be asymptomatic but still contagious.

 Tips for social distancing in the workplace:

 - Redesign conference-room seating to ensure six feet of distance can be maintained between meeting attendees

 - Avoid congregating in the breakroom and consider eating at your desk

 - Utilize teleconference tools at your work desk for large meetings